loum/nparcel/doc/source/interfaces/ondelivery_trigger.rst

-In addition to the "Sorry we missed you ..." scenario that redirects parcels to an Alternate Delivery Point if the consumer is not present at the nominated address to accept delivery, the Toll Parcel Portal supports an On Delivery comms trigger.
-In this case, a special delivery type will suppress comms notifications during the initial :mod:`nparcel.loader` until which time that the parcel was physically delivered to the Alternate Delivery Point.
+In addition to the "Sorry we missed you ..." scenario that redirects parcels to an Alternate Delivery Point if the consumer is not present at the nominated address to accept delivery, the Toll Outlet Portal supports an On Delivery comms trigger.
+In this case, a special delivery type will suppress comms notifications during the initial :mod:`top.loader` until which time that the parcel was physically delivered to the Alternate Delivery Point.
 The delivery types that require this additional level of processing are: